 Things to do in Noumea: What we did

-Responsible travel tip: We love sharks, but it’s important to note there has been an increased number of unprovoked shark bites in Noumea since 2021.
-Various measures have been put in place to keep people safe and protect the species.
-If you are concerned, the information on this page will help you stay informed about risky areas and how to minimise risks.
-Human behaviour often contributes to increasing the risk of shark attacks and giving the animals a bad reputation sometimes leading to conservation issues.
+Responsible travel tip: We love sharks, but it’s important to note that shark attacks have been on the rise in Noumea since 2021.
+While there are measures in place to protect both humans and the sharks themselves, it’s essential to stay informed (check this page) and take precautions to minimise risks.
+Human behaviour can often contribute to increasing the risk of shark attacks and giving the animals a bad reputation sometimes leading to conservation issues.

 The Underwater Path at Ile aux Canards (Duck Island)